microsoft/playwright/docs/src/ci.md

 ### CircleCI

-Running Playwright on Circle CI is very similar to running on Github Actions.
+Running Playwright on Circle CI is very similar to running on GitHub Actions.
 In order to specify the pre-built Playwright [Docker image](./docker.md) , simply modify the agent definition with `docker:` in your config like so:

    ```yml
    executors: